JefferysDockers/ubu-lts/README.md

 ### The container is "[Ubuntu](https://ubuntu.com/licensing)" licensed

 Ubuntu and Canonical have a reasonable interest in people not thinking my container has anything to do with them or their trademarks.
 So any use of Ubuntu or Canonical (or Focal, if that is also trademarked) is only to describe where the original sources can be obtained.
 This container is not otherwise associated with Ubuntu or Canonical and is in no way official or sanctioned.
-However, since it is as identical as I can make it, it is licensed under the same terms as their official container.
+However, since its contents are as identical as I can make them, it is licensed under the same terms as their official container.
 The Ubuntu licence statement is [here](https://ubuntu.com/licensing)

 ### The Ubuntu tarball and manifest are "[Ubuntu](https://ubuntu.com/licensing)" licensed